Are you overthinking, overworking and feeling exhausted trying to get to where you want to go?

 Can you look again at your situation with fresh eyes and perhaps see things in a different way?
 Is it possible that your overthinking was focused on the wrong problem?

 What are the qualities of this present moment?

 The next time you’re overthinking and stressed about a situation, take a moment to pause and tune into the qualities of the present moment.
 I’m talking about the actual qualities of the moment, not the qualities in your head.
 There’s a big difference.

 You are not your thoughts so why not pause your overthinking and experience the moment as it is.

 I often guide my coaching clients and women in my wellness circles through the exercise of noticing the qualities of the present moment.
 Is it cool or warm, peaceful or noisy, dense or flowing?
 How is the space around you?
 How does it feel?

 Doing this gets you our of your head and into reality.
 When you find yourself in relationship with the reality of the present moment you can tune into powerful solution oriented action.

 If you put these strategies into practice you may find yourself reaching your goals with a lot less effort than you thought you needed.
 That doesn’t mean it won’t feel challenging, or you won’t have to do work.
 It means that you can let go of the unnecessary effort of fighting agains yourself and the current on your way to your goal.

 Do you want to discover more ways of applying the wisdom of the river to the wisdom of life?
-Join my Virtual Whitewater Master Class starting on June 14th!
+Join my Virtual Whitewater Master Class September!
 You’ll receive a whitewater class directly to your inbox every Monday morning for 8 weeks.
 Submit video of yourself paddling that I’ll review for you and be in community with others on our group zoom calls!
 Click Here to register.